 #4 Pharmaceutical Uses Of Xylitol

-Alongside the stated food uses of this sweetener, it is also included within the ingredients in various pharmaceutical preparations, such as cough syrups and vitamins.
-Interestingly the dental benefits of xylitol make it a worthy inclusion in children’s medications, which retain the sweetness to encourage children to take their medicine, whilst also protecting their teeth when used after tooth brushing.
+Alongside the stated food uses of this sweetener, xylitol is also included within the ingredients in various pharmaceutical preparations, such as cough syrups and vitamins.
+Interestingly, the dental benefits of xylitol make it a worthy inclusion in children’s medications, which retain the sweetness to encourage children to take their medicine, whilst also protecting their teeth when used after tooth brushing.

 Recommendations: Safety and Dosage